Skip to Content

 The American bison is the most iconic animal in the USA.
 Today, due to mass hunting in the 1800s, they are scarce and mostly found in Yellowstone National Park, Custer State Park (SD) and on farms.
 The safe haven of Yellowstone has really allowed the bison to flourish and they are everywhere.
 True, there are a few key areas that you’ll see them in abundance, but you have to watch wherever you stop, and that’s why we’re talking bison safety.

-Fun anecdote: My favorite morning on our most recent trip to Yellowstone National Park was spent with the family doing picnic breakfast on the Yellowstone River, at the Nez Perce Ford.
+Fun anecdote: My favorite morning on one of our trips to Yellowstone National Park was spent with the family doing picnic breakfast on the Yellowstone River, at the Nez Perce Ford.
 Sitting across the shallow river from us was a bull bison, watching us, enjoying his own breakfast.
 Having just watched several big guys ford the river not too far from there, we kept a wary eye on him.
 We stayed safe, but were ready to run at a moment’s notice.
 Oh, and we had to keep an eye on the pelicans hanging out nearby too.

 Tip: ask a ranger or use a park guide to find/select a picnic area that’s right for your family.
 If you don’t know where there is one, you might be driving for a long time.